-Guarantees Balance of liabilities guaranteed (Millions of yen) Description of liabilities guaranteed Employees (1) 12,466 Guarantees for employees' housing loans and others 1 foreign rental car company (2) 525 Guarantees for loans and others Total 12,991
+Guarantees Balance of liabilities guaranteed (Millions of yen) Description of liabilities guaranteed Employees (1) 9,797 Guarantees for employees' housing loans and others 1 foreign rental car company (2) 341 Guarantees for loans and others Total 10,138

-(1) Allowance for doubtful accounts is provided for these loans mainly based on past experience.

-(2) The guarantee balance of ¥525 million is the guarantees made by a foreign subsidiary to a financial institution that financed vehicles sold to a foreign rental car company.
+- (\1) Allowance for doubtful accounts is provided for these loans mainly based on past experience. - (\2) The guarantee balance of ¥341 million is the guarantees made by a foreign subsidiary to a financial institution that financed vehicles sold to a foreign rental car company.
 If the foreign rental car company defaults on its obligations, the foreign subsidiary needs to compensate the financial institution for the contractual repurchase price and take possession of the vehicles.
 The amount stated does not consider monetary amounts the foreign subsidiary could potentially recover from subsequently selling the repossessed vehicles.

 Guarantees

+Balance of liabilities guaranteed

+(Millions of yen)

+Description of liabilities guaranteed

+Employees

-Guarantees Balance of liabilities guaranteed Description of liabilities guaranteed Guarantees (Millions of yen) Employees (1) 9,797 Guarantees for employees' housing loans and others 1 foreign rental car company (2) 341 Guarantees for loans and others Total 10,138
+(\1) 7,782 Guarantees for employees' housing loans and others

-(1) Allowance for doubtful accounts is provided for these loans mainly based on past experience.
+(\1) Allowance for doubtful accounts is provided for these loans mainly based on past experience.